indiscible/qmandel/README.md

 # qmandel
 mandelbrot in kdb+/q

-k is awesome
-I started from the mandelbrot one liner from kparc:
+I started from the mandelbrot one liner at http://www.kparc.com/z/comp.k:

 +/4>+/b*b:49{c+(-/x*x;2**/x)}/c:-1.5 -1+(2*!2#w)%w:100

-And I was like, wouah.
+And I was like, what is this ?

-Anyway eventually I figured it out, partially.
+Eventually I figured it out, partially.

-But I wanted color a mandelbrot like you see in books.
+I wanted the mandelbrot where you compute the iterations as well.

 Eventually I came up with this: